neuml/txtai/docs/pipeline/text/extractor.md

 ![pipeline](../../images/pipeline.png#only-light)
 ![pipeline](../../images/pipeline-dark.png#only-dark)

-The Extractor pipeline joins a prompt, context data store and generative model together to extract knowledge.
+The Extractor pipeline (aka RAG) joins a prompt, context data store and generative model together to extract knowledge.

 The data store can be an embeddings database or a similarity instance with associated input text.
 The generative model can be a prompt-driven large language model (LLM), an extractive question-answering model or a custom pipeline.
 This is known as prompt-driven search or retrieval augmented generation (RAG).